Emulation

 Under DOSBox one can also install Windows 3.1 and WordPerfect 6.1 for Windows.

-(3) There is also a character-based version of WordPerfect 7 for Unix, which resembles WordPerfect 5.1+ for MSDOS.
-Recent work by Tavis Ormandy has enabled this to be easily installed and successfully run on current versions of Linux.
+Recent excellent work by Tavis Ormandy has enabled this to be easily installed and successfully run on current versions of Linux.
 This is helpfully explained on the Unix page at Edward Mendelson's wpdos website.

 WordPerfect for Mac on Linux

 (1) It may still be possible to install and run WP 3.5e for Mac on a current Linux distro, using MacOS 9.0.4 in the Sheepshaver emulator.
-This was last successfully tested by the present writer in December 2013, and is probably still possible on a distro current in 2021.
+This was last successfully tested by the present writer in December 2013, and is probably still possible on a distro current in 2025.

 Useful information is available from the WordPerfect Mac group pages, now on groups.io.